2018 KICKBALL LEAGUE OF ROCHESTER RULES

 Officials have the capacity to end a game at the top of an inning if it becomes apparent that a full inning cannot be completed (due to weather, darkness, allotted time, or etc.).
 If a game is required to end in the middle of an inning due to these factors, the partially completed inning will not be counted.

 All games will be called on account of darkness 15 minutes after the official time of sunset on the Friday for all games during that week.
-The sunset time for all weeks in 2017 will be posted here: Sunset Time
+The sunset time for all weeks in the calendar year will be posted online here: Sunset Time

 The make-up schedule for any cancelled or unofficial games will usually be announced the following business day via the KLOR website.